 Salsa Marrakesh is ready to hit the road as soon as you take it out of the box since it comes equipped with either just rear or both front and rear racks, depending on the build.

-All three models have touring-specific 3×9 wide-range drivetrains and mechanical disc brakes that brake strong and are easy to service anywhere in the world.
+With touring-specific gearing and mechanical disc brakes that brake strong and are easy to service anywhere in the world.